arthurshime3/9357/ReadMe.md

    npm run dev
    ```

-   At this point, you default web browser will pop up.
+   At this point, your default web browser will pop up.
 The web application will appear when completing steps 7 through 10.

    7. Press ENTER, then open a new terminal window.